 Most people don’t have space for a bonfire or a purpose-built fireplace in their garden, and so many settle for a fuel heater or chimenea to hold back the evening chill.

-However a fire bowl is a far more attractive and practical solution and great centre piece for those Firework parties on Guy Fawkes or Halloween BBQ party night this year.
+A fire bowl is a far more attractive and practical solution and great centre piece for those chilly evenings this year.

 Typically firepits can be as low-tech as a big fireproof bowl for burning real wood or charcoal, like our practical Dual Firepit and Barbecue and firepit fuels.